tibsys/MidiExpress/README.md

 - a Jack-USB device which is able to connect a Jack pedal to a PC.
 - a Jack-DIN device which is able to connect a Jack pedal to a MIDI controller.

+## Current status

+The project is currently under design.
+The proof-of-concept has been realized and we are now designing the first device (USB-MIDI expression pedal).

+- USB-MIDI expression pedal: under design
+- Jack-USB: not started
+- Jack-DIN: not started

+Status updated on 2019-04-15.

 ## Licensing

 The design and source codes are provided freely under a closed licence.
 It makes you able to implement the whole project for your own usage but not to sell it.